Akashdeep122a/fackNTAtest/README.md

 ## Notes

-- The monitor is designed to minimize false positives by using multi-layer detection
+- **Always Running**: Keep the monitor running 24/7 before and during the expected result release date.
+The earlier you start it, the more reliable the detection.
+- **Alarm File**: The `alarm.mp3` file contains a voice recording saying **"RESULTS ARE OUT"**.
+Make sure it exists in the project directory for notifications to work.
+You can replace it with your own audio file if desired (must be in MP3 format).
+- **Instant Alert**: Once results go live on the NTA website, the alarm will typically sound within 1-3 minutes of the official release, giving you ample time before the website crashes.
+- **No Manual Checking**: You don't need to manually refresh the NTA website—the monitor does it automatically every 30 seconds (or your custom interval).
+- **Minimize False Positives**: The multi-layer detection system is designed to only alert when it's very confident results are actually live, reducing unnecessary alarms.
-- Monitoring runs continuously; use Ctrl+C to stop
+- **Stop Command**: Use Ctrl+C in the terminal to stop the monitor at any time.
-- Results data is timestamped for reference
+- **Results Data**: All check events are timestamped and can be reviewed in the log file for reference.
-- The system respects rate limiting with configurable intervals
+- **Rate Limiting**: The system respects rate limiting with configurable check intervals.
-- Security: The project includes proper SSL certificate verification
+- **Security**: The project includes proper SSL certificate verification for secure HTTPS connections.

+## Important Reminders

+1. **Start Early**: Begin monitoring at least a day before the expected results release.
+NTA announcements sometimes come earlier than expected.
+2. **Keep Your Device On**: Your computer must remain powered on and connected to the internet for the monitor to work.
+3. **Volume Up**: Ensure your speakers/headphones are connected and volume is audible so you hear the alarm.
+4. **Quick Action**: When the alarm sounds, immediately open the NTA website to check your results before the rush crashes the server.